 Which means that my shopping habits don’t fit with liberal OR conservative ideals.

-(For example, I go to Chick-Fil-A and Starbucks.
-Though I try not to frequent either super often because it’s cheaper to eat/drink at home!)
+However, I try not to frequent either super often because it’s cheaper to eat/drink at home.

 Here’s are the reasons I generally don’t participate in boycotts.

 1. It’s impossible to only hire/patronize people/organizations I completely agree with.

 I don’t think there’s a company or organization out there that spends their money in ways that I am completely, 100% comfortable with or who practices business in ways that I totally approve of.
 They’re all a mixture of good and bad.

 And even if I spent every moment of my life trying to figure out where my money is going, I still couldn’t know it all.